MituuZ/convo-forge/readme.md

 Ollama unloads the models after a set time.
 This can be controlled either from an environment variable or through the [message itself](#todo).

-sllama sends an empty message to preload the model before calling it and tries to resend messages that get an empty response from the model.
+cforge sends an empty message to preload the model before calling it and tries to resend messages that get an empty response from the model.

 [Ollama Docs - Keeping a model loaded in memory](https://ollama.readthedocs.io/en/faq/?h=keep#how-do-i-keep-a-model-loaded-in-memory-or-make-it-unload-immediately)